Christina5P/Mindful-Rise/README.md

 ### Project Set Up

-I Started this project with an idea to create a blog with posts only for me.
-And to ad more exclusive content, I choosed to make a page eith Courses, to deep down with the development of yourself.
+ began this project with the idea of creating a blog just for myself.
+To add more exclusive content, I decided to include a page with courses to further delve into self-development.

-I started with a mindmap to brainstorm and draw wireframes of content and look of the site.
-I started making a project in GitHub, there I created user stories.
+I started with a mindmap to brainstorm ideas and drew wireframes for the content and design of the site.
+I initiated the project in GitHub, where I created user stories to guide development.

-After that, I created an ERD to plan how to build the project.
+Afterwards, I created an ERD (Entity Relationship Diagram) to plan out the structure of the project.

-In Gitpod, I decided to only have one app, because Blog and Courses are mixed, but filtered on their pages.
-I created different templates, to make it easy to work with.
+In Gitpod, I chose to have a single app since the blog and courses are integrated but filtered on their respective pages.
+I created different templates to streamline the workflow.

 #### Agile methods - User stories

-In the project set up, I made a repository with name Mindful Growth and a project for that.
-I had a lot of issues with the project in Gitpod, so I decided to start all over again from scratch with a new repository and renamed the blog to Mindful Rise.
-I linked the project I had made to my new repository.
-After a while I realized the link didn´t seem to work and I couldn´t connect to my userstories from Mindful Rise, so I made a new project, called Mindful Rise and created new Milestones and userstories/tasks.
-My decision to create new project was to structure and clean up the agile jobstructure.
+During the project setup, I created a repository named "Mindful Growth" and a project to accompany it.
+However, I encountered numerous issues in Gitpod, leading me to start over from scratch with a new repository, renaming the blog to "Mindful Rise."
+I linked the original project to the new repository, but later realized that the link wasn't functioning correctly, preventing me from connecting to my user stories.
+Consequently, I created a new project named "Mindful Rise" and developed new milestones and user stories/tasks.
+This decision helped me restructure and clean up the agile workflow.

-In the backlog I worked with different stories/task and moved them in steps until they where done.
-I created user stories with acceptance critera to get MVP.
+In the backlog, I worked through different stories/tasks, moving them through stages until they were completed.
+I created user stories with acceptance criteria to achieve a Minimum Viable Product (MVP).

 Link to my project in GitHub: